datacarpentry/python-ecology-lesson/_episodes/01-intro-to-python.md

 ```

 #### Methods
 Objects in python can have `methods`, which allow for changes (mutations) of the object.
-They are like object specific functions, that is they only work with e.g. `list`s or `int`s whereas normal functions are more general.
-We call `object methods` by adding the `method` to the `object` using a `.` (dot).
+They are like object specific functions, that is they only work with e.g. a `list` or an `int` whereas normal functions are more general.
+We call `object methods` by adding the `method` to the `object` using a `.`.
 For example, you can use the `append()` method to add other values to the end of your list:

 ```
 weight_g.append(90)    # adds 90 to the end of the list